 Funding support for Welsh Students

-All eligible Welsh undergraduates who are due to start University from September 2018 will have access to the new student finance package, which provides the equivalent to the National Living Wage through a mix of non-repayable grants and loans.
+All eligible Welsh undergraduates who are due to start University will have access to the new student finance package, which provides the equivalent to the National Living Wage through a mix of non-repayable grants and loans.

 A key element of the package is that it offers a much higher level of support for students who wish to study part-time, enabling both full-time and part-time undergraduates the same opportunities.

 It is hoped that this will encourage students from all backgrounds to enter higher education, reducing barriers for those who are already in full-time work, raising a family or have caring responsibilities.